jjg/osw/journal.md

 ## 11242020

 Wrote the [kickoff post](https://jasongullickson.com/osw-operating-system-for-the-web.html) for OSW.
-Still noodling on exactly where to get started, but probably with writing a spec for the API, ideally something that can be used to create some automated tests so we can do this in proper TDD-style, but without dragging-in a bunch of tooling and dependencies.
+Still noodling on exactly where to get started, but probably with writing a spec for the API, ideally something that can be used to create some automated tests (perhaps [openapi](https://learn.openapis.org/)?) so we can do this in proper TDD-style, but without dragging-in a bunch of tooling and dependencies.
 I really want this to be simple and fun to work on and I don't want a bunch of stuff that makes development a headache.

 There's a few things I didn't write about in the kickoff post that I'll add here just so I don't loose track of them.
 The first that comes to mind is the use of `localhost` to address resources on the underlying host O/S or hardware.
 One example of this is the GPIO pins of a single-board computer.
 By only allowing direct access to this via paths under `localhost` (i.e.: `http://localhost/gpio/1`) only code running as an X can access these resources in "production" while allowing direct access to them in development (working against a local OSW instance).